Updated: 03 November 2025

 Related: Why You Can’t Afford to Buy Cheap Composite Decking.

-Installation requirements for both types of decking will vary depending on the structure, the supports, and extras like a waterproof drainage system such as NexGEN’s DryJoist system.
+Installation requirements for both types of decking will vary depending on the structure, the supports, and extras like a waterproof drainage system (such as NexGEN’s DryJoist system).

 How long will your decking last?

 NexGEN’s flagship range of Select capped composite decking boards has the industry’s first 50-year fade and stain warranty and lifetime performance guarantee.
-This means you’re protected against checking, splintering, delamination, warping, rot and structural damage from fungal decay.
+This means you’re protected against fading, splintering, delamination, warping, rot and structural damage from fungal decay.

 View the Select range of capped composites now

+Not all composite materials are created equal.
+Be sure you’ve done your research before deciding on a supplier.
+Our warranties and guarantees are why we’re one of the leading composite decking brands on the Australian market.
 Want some free samples of our composite deck boards?
 Simply write us an email telling us about your project, and we’ll send you a box by Express Post.

 A wood deck is a primary target for pests.
 Termites pose a significant threat to it.
-These pests can eat several times their body weight in the wood daily, and a swarm can quickly damage the structural integrity.
+These pests can eat several times their body weight in wood daily, and a swarm can quickly damage structural integrity.
 If left untreated, an infestation could damage a conventional deck beyond repair.

 Termites are not attracted to the wood fibre and plastic mixture in composite decking, so this material is the obvious choice in areas prone to termite infestations.